rita-barbosa/LAPR4-2324/docs/sb_us_1002/readme.md

 >
 > **Justifications**
 >
-> * A DTO's responsibility is to transfer data between layers without behavior or business logic.
+> * A DTO's responsibility is to transfer data between layers without behavior or business logic, promoting encapsulation.

 ### 4.4.
 Tests